dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE Convert everything to TypeScript
-  * DONE Convert the `init.js` files to TypeScript
-  * DONE Convert `rpc-backend.js` to TypeScript
-  * DONE Convert all of the RPC framework to TypeScript
-  * DONE Convert web page stuff to TypeScript
-* Clean up `web-load-source.js`.
+* [ ] Clean up `web-load-source.js`.
 Consider how to separate portions of `web-load-source.js` that are needed by the extension web page (`posts-viewer.html`) versus the portion needed by the frontend web page (the ".com" pages).
-* OBSOLETE (now that TypeScript is in the picture, it is a strong counter force to this problem) This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
-For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
-* Support the Edge browser.
+* [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
-* Multi-term search.
+* [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search
-* Implement a "recents" feature?
+* [ ] Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).

 ## Finished Wish List items